The Friedreich’s Ataxia Treatment Pipeline is a visual tool for communicating the progress of research and development on lead therapeutic candidates.

 For more information on this study go to ClinicalTrials.gov - http://www.clinicaltrials.gov/ct2/show/NCT01921868

-Resveratrol is not a new compound but new to FA.
-Resveratrol is found in the skin of red grapes.
+Resveratrol is a naturally occuring compound found in the skin of red grapes.
 Resveratrol has been under intense investigation as a compound that could improve mitochondrial function and some studies suggest increased longevity, lowering glucose levels and anti-cancer activity.
 Researchers in Australia found that resveratrol also increased frataxin levels in laboratory studies.
 FARA funded an open-label, pilot study of Resveratrol at the University of Melbourne which began in April 2011.
 At the American Academy of Neurology in April and FARA’s Clinical Research Conference in June 2013 the study team reported the results.

 The primary objective of the study was to evaluate the safety, tolerability and efficacy of two different doses of resveratrol (1g and 5g).
 27 subjects were enrolled and 24 completed the treatment for 12 weeks.
 Subjects were compared to baseline on primary and secondary outcome measures after the 12 weeks.
 The primary outcome measure of lymphocyte frataxin levels did not show a difference in either treatment group.
 Some of the secondary outcome measures, such as neurological rating scales and speech measures showed improvement in the high dose group however this should be interpreted with caution as there was no placebo group.
 The high dose group that received 5 grams of resveratrol per day had significant gastrointestinal adverse events including diarrhea, loose stools and abdominal pain.
-These interesting clinical findings suggest further studies, such as a placebo controlled trial with additional dose groups.
+It is encouraging that there were dose-dependent clinical improvements however with dose-limiting adverse events it will be challenging to advance, unless new formulation or delivery strategies are developed.

 Epo-mimetics - STATegics, a company in Northern CA, specializes in small molecule mimetics of EPO.
 These compounds provide several potential advantages when compared to rhEPO due to their small size, tissue penetrance and feasibility for oral dosing.
 The studies to date demonstrate encouraging properties of STATegics’ lead compounds for both neuroprotection and enhancement of frataxin protein levels.
 FARA has provided grant funding to Stategics for further testing of their compounds in cell and animal models of FA and to further evaluate mechanism of action in FA.
 STATegics’ Press release